Political positions of George W. Bush: Trade

 Bush is a supporter of free trade, calling on nations to embrace free trade.

 Health care

 Bush supports a free-market health care system, and opposes a universal health plan.

 In 2004, Bush planned a health care program that he said would cover as many as 10 million people who lack health insurance at a cost of $102 billion over the next decade.

 Foreign policy

 Iraq War

 On March 19, 2003, Bush ordered an invasion of Iraq, launching the Iraq War.
-That night, he addressed the nation, stating that he decided to invade Iraq "to disarm Iraq, to free its people and to defend the world from grave danger".
+That night, he addressed the nation, stating that his decision to invade Iraq served "to disarm Iraq, to free its people and to defend the world from grave danger".